GSQ: Highly-Accurate Low-Precision Scalar Quantization for LLMs via Gumbel-Softmax Sampling: The Gumbel-Softmax quantization ( ) method

 We note that this differs from approaches that first quantize each layer independently, and afterwards perform a limited block-level tuning over a small subset of continuous parameters such as the quantization scales \citep{quipsharp, aqlm}.
 In \methodname{}, the discrete assignments and their associated continuous parameters are optimized jointly.

-\paragraph{Optimizer.} The Gumbel-Softmax relaxation can enter a saturated regime in which the relaxed categorical distribution becomes nearly one-hot, for example due to temperature annealing or growing logit gaps.
-In this regime, the softmax Jacobian collapses, driving the logit gradients, and consequently their second moment, toward zero.
-This phenomenon has also been noted in related work~\citep{maskllm}, which mitigates it through problem-specific regularization and by increasing the $\epsilon$ hyperparameter in AdamW (e.g., to $10^{-5}$).
-When gradients vanish, AdamW effectively stalls: since $m_t$ is an exponential moving average of the gradients, $m_t \to 0$, and the update magnitude satisfies $|\Delta\theta_t| \le \eta |m_t| / \sqrt{\epsilon} \to 0$.
-To address this issue, we instead use Lion~\citep{lion}, which does not rely on second-moment normalization and updates parameters using the sign of the first-moment estimate, making it less sensitive to vanishing gradient magnitudes.
+\paragraph{Optimizer.} The Gumbel-Softmax relaxation can enter a saturated regime in which the relaxed categorical distribution becomes nearly one-hot, for example due to temperature annealing or growing logit gaps; see Appendix~\ref{app:vanishing_logit_grads}. ~\citep{maskllm} mitigate this through problem-specific regularization and by increasing the $\epsilon$ hyperparameter in AdamW (e.g., to $10^{-5}$).
+When gradients vanish, AdamW effectively stalls.
+We address this differently, by using Lion~\citep{lion}, which is much less sensitive to vanishing gradients.

-\paragraph{Gradient accumulation.} Conventionally, gradient accumulation is a purely hardware-driven trick used to emulate larger batch sizes under memory constraints, and it has no effect on the underlying training dynamics.
-In our setting, however, it plays an additional role: because we \emph{resample} the Gumbel noise independently for each forward pass, averaging gradients across micro-batches directly reduces the variance contributed by Gumbel-Softmax sampling.
-We find that using gradient accumulation explicitly as a variance-reduction mechanism leads to noticeably more stable optimization.
+\paragraph{Gradient accumulation.} In our setting, gradient accumulation plays an additional role, beyond memory savings: because we \emph{resample} the Gumbel noise independently for each forward pass, averaging gradients across micro-batches reduces sampling variance.
+This leads to noticeably more stable optimization.